BrunoGG69/BrunoWave/README.md

 # BrunoWave -  The Sound You Have Never Heard Before

-### This is a Mock Music Service Landing Page.
-Visit it on https://wave.brunogg.in
+### This is a Music Service I am working on.
+It features a unique and stylish UI.
+Visit it on https://wave.brunogg.in/play

 ## Technologies used:
 - HTML